Are you making a list for the hospital to bring everything you’ll need postpartum? If so, you may want to remember to include a peri bottle.

 Perineal massage, however, is one technique that may help.
 Some women begin doing this about 34 to 35 weeks into their pregnancy, and the goal is to start stretching the perineum before labor.
 It might sound weird, but it really can work!

-During the massage, you use one or two fingers to apply pressure to the walls of the vagina.
-Experts recommend doing it for about ten minutes per day, to reduce the risk of tearing your perineum during childbirth (source).
+During the massage, you use one or two fingers to apply pressure to the walls of the vagina, (using a little coconut oil can make this easier).
+Experts recommend doing it for about 10 minutes per day, to reduce the risk of tearing your perineum during childbirth (source).

 Even if your perineum doesn’t tear during childbirth, it will still be sore and swollen for a few days after delivery.
 If you did have some tearing or lacerations, it could be painful for several weeks.